 There are many reasons why biotech startups need to take cybersecurity seriously, no matter what stage they are at.
 First, having manufacturing or lab operations vulnerable to tampering can cause major safety risks.
 Second, there is the risk of intellectual property theft, which no biotech entrepreneur wants.
 A third reason is the potential damage to drug development programs, which rely on trustworthy scientific data when liaising with regulators.

 “If you get into Series A and all of a sudden your process is revealed to have been infiltrated for years and manipulated, or even that there was a potential for manipulation, that really changes the regulatory landscape,” Fracchia said.
 “That changes how you can trust the data in the beginning.”

-Thankfully, biotech companies are becoming more aware of the need for cybersecurity, especially after media coverage of high-profile cyberattacks in 2020.
+Thankfully, biotech companies are becoming more aware of the need for cybersecurity, especially after media coverage of high-profile cyberattacks.

 “Anecdotally, we have seen increased interest within European companies relating to cybersecurity in biotech in recent years, and this is likely to rise given espionage efforts connected with Covid-19 certainly don’t seem restricted to targeting US companies,” Millett said.

 Nevertheless, this awareness needs to catch up to a fast-moving threat.
 Fracchia sees cyberattacks getting a lot worse going forward.

 “The problem is that it’s become much more focused.
 Whereas before it was more opportunistic, the next stage is going to be advanced groups attacking,” Fracchia said.
 “If cybercriminal gangs can make money off of it, then we’re screwed.
 We’re screwed because then there’s a financial incentive and this stuff is just going to become background.
 And that’s a very scary prospect.”